 The Plan recognizes that volunteer boards have played an important role in the operations of these facilities and supports this practice.
 This Plan, however, recognizes that community enjoyment of these facilities warrants staffing to accomplish the effective programming of these assets - this is an operational expense few volunteer boards exhibit a capacity to manage (specifically, at the time of this Master Plan none of the community centres are staffed by the City, and only 5 are staffed by volunteer boards (at their discretion).
 This is also impacted by the need for boards to address administrative requirements such as insurance and marketing.
-In former times, select community centre locations had City-employed facility supervisors.

-This Master Plan recognizes that it is not within the City's capacity to absorb full operational responsibility for all 11 facilities that exist.
+This Master Plan recognizes that it is not within the City's capacity to absorb full operational responsibility for all II facilities that exist.
 However, for key buildings (that is, those with a larger gross floor area and co-located amenities that can accommodate a range of programs), the City of Thunder Bay should take a lead role in staffing and programming these facilities.